-No impact of plant type or mode of operation is expected, with the exception of the retention by coal ash noted above.
+No impact of plant type or mode of operation is expected, with the exception of the retention in the FGD noted above.

 2.2.15 Fluorine and inorganic compounds (as HF)

 Although there are devices which can measure HF concentration continuously, HF is normally calculated from the fluorine content in the fuel.